ibm-cloud-docs/EventStreams/streaming_cos_sql.md

 Your total cost per hour, with the data subsequently stored for a month, would be approximately: $0.222.
 The above is only an example, and you should evaluate your own planned usage with the IBM Cloud cost calculator.

-## Permissions

-{:permissions-event-streams}

-The following permissions are needed for streams landing:

-- Permission to create service-to-service authentication.
-- Permission to create service IDs and API keys.
-- Permission to write to {{site.data.keyword.keymanagementservicelong}} (to store the API key).
-- Reader access role for the cluster, topic and group resources within the {{site.data.keyword.messagehub}} service instance (or a Reader access role for the service instance as a whole).
-- Writer role for the Cloud {{site.data.keyword.cos_short}} bucket.

 ## Limitations
 {:limitations-streams-landing}

 With {{site.data.keyword.sqlquery_short}} you can process up to 1 MB event data per second.
 The final reached data throughput depends on parameters, such as topic partitions and size and format of the events.
 For one {{site.data.keyword.sqlquery_short}} instance there is a limit of five concurrent stream landing jobs.
 The limit can be raised upon request via support ticket.
 The {{site.data.keyword.messagehub}} feature is currently only available for instances created in the US-South region.